nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Note to users:
     - The index refers to the index number shown in the displayed doctor list.
     - Users can edit specific doctors in the clinic by providing at least one of the optional parameters.
 Specified parameters will be updated to the input values and all other parameter values will remain the same.
-    - At least one of the optional fields must be provided.
+    - At least one of the optional parameters must be provided.
     - When editing tags, the existing tags of the person will be removed i.e., adding of tags is not cumulative.
 You can remove all the person’s tags by typing `t/` without any tag string.

 - Examples: